98chimp/calorietracker-ios/README.md

 ## Next Steps
 - Modify the model layer to allow multiple entries of the same food item per day.
 - Optimize the layout for iPad screens.
+- Add unit and UI test cases to improve code coverage.